hantsy/spring-r2dbc-sample/docs/intro.md

 The driver specific utility class is more easy to setup database specific features, eg. enable the `Enum` codec in Postgres.

-Once you get a `ConnectionFactory`,  calling the `create` method to create a `Publisher<Connection>`, similar to the Jdbc's Connection, but is based on Reactive Streams APIs.
+Once you get a `ConnectionFactory`,  calling the `create` method to create a `Publisher<Connection>`, which is similar to the Jdbc's Connection, but is based on Reactive Streams APIs.

 ## Executing SQL queries

-Utilizing with the `Connection.createStatement`, you can execute SQL queries like insert, update or delete etc.  The following example is creating a table and inserting data into  the table on a H2 database.
+Utilizing with the `Connection.createStatement`, you can execute SQL queries like insert, update or delete etc.  The following example is creating a table and then inserting some data into  the table on a H2 database.

 ```java
 String createSql = """